Project Jupiter plans to use nearly a million gallons of water per day, the N.M. Office of the State Engineer says.

 Assuming the U.S. Supreme Court approves that settlement, New Mexico will have to purchase more than 18,000 acre-feet of water rights in the lower Rio Grande, south of Elephant Butte, and retire them.
 Cadena said that will mean buying out farmers, and if the news about Project Jupiter is true, officials will simultaneously be allowing lots of water to be used for a new industrial project.

-Norm Guame, president of the nonprofit New Mexico Water Advocates, said allowing Project Jupiter to use so much water “just seems crazy” when the lower Rio Grande region is already facing what’s called “water bankruptcy” — the concept that a region has so depleted its water that some damage is irreversible on human timelines.
+Norm Gaume, president of the nonprofit New Mexico Water Advocates, said allowing Project Jupiter to use so much water “just seems crazy” when the lower Rio Grande region is already facing what’s called “water bankruptcy” — the concept that a region has so depleted its water that some damage is irreversible on human timelines.

 “There are way too many straws in the aquifer now,” Guame said.
 “The straws are going to have to be decreased, and we’ve got a proposal for a great big new one.”